kensnyder/bunshine/packages/bunshine/README.md

   if (resp.status === 403) {
     logThatUserWasForbidden(c.request.url);
   }
-  // return the response from the other handlers return resp;
+  // pass the response to other handlers return resp;
 });